 2008 – today

-After the redesign, the bird looked the same as in 1993 but remained gold.
-The frame around the shield gained a broad blue outline.
+After the redesign, the bird looked the same as in 1993 but remained golden.
+The frame around the shield acquired a wide blue outline.

 Font and Colors

 The modern emblem is a modernized version of the original logo.
-Lazio Club has often been criticized because of the eagle, which was associated with fascism.
-In fact, this sign has nothing to do with fascist symbolism because the team appeared in 1900 – 21 years before the foundation of the National Fascist Party.
+“Lazio” has often been criticized for the eagle, which is associated with fascism.
+This sign has nothing to do with fascist symbolism, as the team appeared in 1900 – 21 years before the founding of the National Fascist Party.
 The bird is associated with the Roman Empire, where it denoted success and power.

 The club’s name is written in bold italic with serifs.
-The blue inscription is on the shield, which combines two colors from ancient Greek cultural heritage: blue and white.
-The eagle is gold, so it stands out against its background.
+The blue inscription on the shield combines two colors from the ancient Greek cultural heritage: blue and white.
+The eagle is golden, so it stands out against the general background.